-Mortgages-Mortgages consist of asset specific non-recourse borrowings that are secured by the Company's Ground Leases.
-As of March 31, 2022, the Company's mortgages are full term interest only, bear interest at a weighted average interest rate of 3.99% and have maturities between April 2027 and November 2069.
+Mortgages - Mortgages consist of asset specific non-recourse borrowings that are secured by the Company's real estate and Ground Leases.
+As of September 30, 2022, the Company's mortgages are full term interest only, bear interest at a weighted average interest rate of 3.99% and have maturities between April 2027 and November 2069.

-Unsecured Notes-In May 2021, the Operating Partnership (as issuer) and the Company (as guarantor), issued \$400.0 million aggregate principal amount of 2.80% senior notes due June 2031 (the "2.80% Notes").
+Unsecured Notes-In May 2021, the Operating Partnership (as issuer) and the Company (as guarantor), issued \$400.0 million aggregate principal amount of 2.80% senior notes to insecure Notes-in May 2021, the Operating Partnership (as issuer) and the Company (as guarance), issued 3400,0 minion aggregate principal andount of 2.50% seinor notes due June 2031 (the "2.80% Notes)".
 The 2.80% Notes were issued at 99.127% of par.
 The Company may redeem the 2.80% Notes in whole at any time or in part from time to time prior to March 15, 2031, at the Company's option and sole discretion, at a redemption price equal to the greater of: (i) 100% of the principal amount of the 2.80% Notes being redeemed; and (ii) a make-whole premium calculated in accordance with the indenture, plus, in each case, accrued and unpaid interest thereon to, but not including, the applicable redemption date.
 If the 2.80% Notes are redeemed on or after March 15, 2031, the redemption price will be equal to 100% of the principal amount of the 2.80% Notes being redeemed, plus accrued and unpaid interest thereon to, but not including, the applicable redemption date.
+If the 2.80% Notes are redeemed on or after March 15, 2031, the redemption price will be equal to 100% of the principal amount of the 2.80% Notes being redeemed, plus accrued and unpaid interest thereon to, but not including, the applicable redemption date. interest thereon to, but not including, the applicable redemption date.